colorlight4/flx-grid/README.md

 ```scss
 @include flx-last();
 ```
 *“end of line“ reset mixin* - resets the margin of the item it’s given to.
-In `flx-mode: grid` needs to be included to the last item in each row.
+In `flx-mode: grid` needs to be included to the last item of each row.

 **possible arguments:**
 - flx-last